fduckart/uh-cpp-ldap/README.md

 special DN is specified in the properties and should most likey be changed to whatever one you want to use.

-**Technology**

-The program was developed on Apple Mac OS X using
-GNU g++ version 4.2.1 and GNU make.
-There is a test runner bash script developed on Mac OS X.

 **Building the Program**

     $ make all